Charlie Hunnam: 2020–present

 Hunnam portrayed Charlie Waldo in the 2022 mystery/thriller Last Looks which also featured Mel Gibson.
 His first television series for Apple TV+, Shantaram, premiered 14 October 2022.
 Hunnam led the cast of characters as Dale Conti/Lindsay "Linbaba" Ford.
 The series was based on Gregory David Roberts' 2003 autobiographical novel.

 On 9 February 2023, Deadline Hollywood reported that Hunnam joined Zack Snyder's Netflix project Rebel Moon.
 The project reunited Hunnam with King Arthur: Legend of the Sword co-star Djimon Hounsou.
 The epic space opera, Rebel Moon – Part One: A Child of Fire had a limited theatrical release on 15 December 2023.
 On 21 December 2023, the film was released worldwide via Netflix's streaming service.
 Rebel Moon – Part Two: The Scargiver was released worldwide 14 April 2024 on Netflix.

 In May 2024, Hunnam was cast in the lead role of Leo, "a brilliant master thief", for Amazon Prime Video's adaptation of the comic series by Ed Brubaker and Sean Phillips, Criminal.

 In October 2025, Hunnam portrayed convicted murderer and grave robber Ed Gein in Monster: The Ed Gein Story, the third season of the biographical crime drama anthology series Monster, created by Ryan Murphy and Ian Brennan for Netflix.
 Hunnam also served as an executive producer for the season.
+Hunnam reappeared in the fourth season of the same series, this time playing Andrew Borden, father of Lizzie Borden, who was accused of killing her parents in Fall River, Massachusetts.

 Personal life

 Hunnam met actress Katharine Towne, daughter of actress Julie Payne and filmmaker Robert Towne, in 1999 when they both auditioned for roles on Dawson's Creek.
 After dating for three weeks, they married in Las Vegas; they divorced in 2002.
 He dated model Sophie Dahl, actress Stella Parker and film producer Georgina Townsley.
 He has been in a relationship with artist Morgana McNelis since 2005.
+He referred to McNelis as his wife in an interview in January 2026 at the Critic’s Choice Awards.

 In 2016, he began training in Brazilian jiu-jitsu under Rigan Machado, and received his blue belt in October 2018.